markjprice/web-dev-net9/docs/errata/errata.md

 And I had previously written a note box before Step 17, "The Umbraco backoffice is accessed through the `/umbraco` relative path, so for our project, it is at the following link: https://localhost:5131/umbraco."

 In the next edition, I will remove one of these note boxes.
+I will also add a heading between steps 7 and 8 to break up this long task a bit more.